Open Dental gives you full database access and published pricing. Curve handles everything in one cloud subscription. We compare both approaches.

 SQL access to your own data.
 Query your database directly.
 Build custom reports in Tableau, Power BI, or Looker.
 Export anything, anytime.
 Curve gives you their reports and dashboards — which are good — but you can't run arbitrary queries against your own data.

-Open-source code = no lock-in.
-You can inspect the code, extend it, and leave whenever you want with your data intact.
+Full database access = no lock-in.
+You can query your data directly, extend functionality via the open API, and leave whenever you want with your data intact.
 Curve is proprietary — you trust Curve to maintain the product, and leaving means migrating on their terms.

 90-day money-back guarantee.
 Low-risk trial.
 If it doesn't work, get your money back.